EAGLE605/SignX/START_HERE.md

 ---

-*Built for Eagle Sign Co. | The OSHCut of the Sign Industry | November 2025*
+*Built for Eagle Sign Co. | The modern platform of the Sign Industry | November 2025*